Iyad Burnat: United States tour

 Burnat went on a speaking tour of the United States to talk about the Israeli-Palestinian conflict from November 2012 to February 2013.
 He initially was denied permission from Jordan to board a flight to the United States.
 The National Lawyers Guild wrote a letter to the Jordan kingdom urging it to allow Burnat to travel from Amman to University of Michigan.
 After a week of continued protests, he was allowed to board a flight to Detroit, November 3, 2012.
 During his scheduled stopover in Frankfurt, Germany, he was further detained by U.S. agents and subjected to several hours of interrogation.

 During a Tiffin, Ohio presentation, Burnat showed video clips of Israeli soldiers in riot gear pushing back and shooting rubber bullets and tear gas at unarmed demonstrators, beating an unarmed man, and using noise generation machines to drown out chants and disperse demonstrators.
 He also showed passive resistance protests of individuals chained to each other and to trees and fences.
 Burnat stated: "We are not against the Jewish.
 We are against the occupation."
 During some presentations he showed the film "5 Broken Cameras" about the struggle in Bil'in, made by his brother Emad Burnat, a farmer.
 The film won a Sundance Film Festival documentary award and Emad is the first Palestinian nominated for the Academy Award for Best Documentary Feature.

 Personal life

 Iyad Burnat is married and has five children.
 Majd, Iyad's eldest son, was shot by an Israeli sniper in August 2014—he was seriously injured.

-Prizes
+Awards

 Iyad was the recipient of the James Lawson Award for Achievement in the Practice of Nonviolent Conflict 2015.